 Juniors are arriving between 8:45am and 8:55am and are walking along the main school path and down the side of the hall to their outside door.
 Parents are then asked to leave through the car park to keep the one-way system running smoothly!
 Please do not enter through the car park.
 If parents are 'dropping' off, please do so at the main entrance gate rather than half way along the path and then turning round.

-To reduce the number of people on site, we are asking for just one adult to bring their child to school.
+To reduce the number of people on site, we are asking for just ONE adult to bring their child to school.
 Adults also need to ensure that they socially distance themselves from other adults and children.
 2 metre intervals are marked out all around our school grounds and paths.
+We ask that ALL adults wear a face mask or face covering when within our school grounds please.
 The government has made it clear that parents and families should not gather together in and around our school site.
 We ask you to please not allow children to climb on our tyre park, benches or trim trail before school.
 The use of these is shared between our two bubbles at different parts of the week, with a quarantine day in between and would mean we would be unable to use them in the school day.

 What is the end of the school day like?Our home time is the same for both classes; between 3:25 and 3:35pm.
 Mrs Swain is outside each day and 'radios' up to the classrooms when a parent arrives.
 Each class is ready in their classroom with one member of staff, whilst the class teachers come outside in case you wish to speak very briefly with them.
 The timing and slow exit helps to reduce groups of children from the other bubble crossing paths.
 Please try your best to stick to the finishing time and leave the school grounds straight away.
 The children will be 'called for' steadily, so please don't think you've not been seen; we need to ensure a slow and steady stream of children exit the classrooms and then exit the playground.

-To reduce the number of people on site, we are asking for just one adult to collect their child from school.
+We ask that ALL adults wear a face mask or face covering when within our school grounds please.
+To reduce the number of people on site, we are asking for just ONE adult to collect their child from school.
 We are trying to avoid the 'queue' situation by there being a steady stream of children leaving during this time.
 However, we are aware that there will be some waiting for children, so we ask adults to use the markers to keep themselves separate from other adults and children.
 Some children walk home from school on their own, and this is fine.
 The government has made it clear that parents and families should not gather together in and around our school gates.
 We ask you to please not allow children to climb on our tyre park, benches or trim trail after school.
 The use of these is shared between our two bubbles at different parts of the week, with a quarantine day in between and would mean we would be unable to use them in the school day.

-What if I have children in different bubbles with the same start/finish times?
+What if I have children in different bubbles with the same start times?

 What equipment/clothing do children need?